LeeTwentyThree/Lee23-LegacySubnauticaMods/Downloads/DownloadPages/DebugHelper.md

 `lookingat (hitTriggers = false)` - Returns the name of the hit collider, its parent, attached rigidbody, and entity root.
 Also useful for RuntimeEditor and similar tools.

 `showcolliders (hitTriggers = false)` - Renders all the colliders on the object that is being looked at.
+Colliders are color coded according to various factors:
+- Green: Solid colliders.
+- Red: Colliders attached to non-kinematic Rigidbodies.
+- Blue: Colliders attached to mesh renderers.
+- White: Triggers colliders.

+`showallcolliders [maxRange]` - Renders all the colliders within `maxRange` meters.
+Calling this command also removes all previously added collider renderers.

+`hidecolliders` - Destroys all collider renderers in the scene.

-`entgal` - Spawns the entity gallery.
+`entgal` - Spawns the entity gallery, which contains all prefabs in the game.
 Very unsafe!

 ### REPL Console Tools
 This mod adds the [DB](https://github.com/LeeTwentyThree/Lee23-SubnauticaMods/blob/main/DebugHelper/DebugHelper/DB.cs) class (in the global namespace) to assist with debugging and patching at Runtime.
 Call these methods in the REPL console (RuntimeEditor).